lgaudencio/warsaw-uprising-1944/README.md

     ### Features left to Implement

     * A success page to be added when a user puts in their details to subscribe to assure them that the action has been successful.

+    ## Technologies

+    * HTML
+        * HTML was used as the main language to develop the structure of the website.

+    * CSS
+        * Custom CSS was used to style the website and it exists in an external file.

+    * GitHub
+        * GitHub IDE was used the develop the website.
+        * GitHub is used to host the source code and it is deployed using Git Pages.

+    * Git
+        * Git is used to commit and push code during the development of the website.

+    * Font Awesome
+        * Icons used in this website can be found on (https://fontawesome.com/).
+Icons used were arrows for 'back to top' link and the social media links, both of which can be found on the footer of the website.
+Icons were also used as the open and close speech marks used on the quotes found on the landing page.

+    * Favicon
+        * The favicon used was created at (https://favicon.io/).